Frequently Asked QuestionsPage address: https://www.mnsu.edu/newstudent/advising/faq.html

 If you have chosen a major in the College of Allied Health, College of Arts & Humanities, College of Business, College of Education or the College of Science, Engineering & Technology, go to the Advising Center for that college to declare your major, and get a new advisor.

 If you have chosen a major in the School of Nursing, or the College of Social & Behavioral Sciences, go to the department of your major to declare it, and get a new advisor.

 If you currently have declared a major, but would like to switch to undecided, visit New Student & Family Programs to declare yourself "undecided" and to get academic advising.
 Stop by our office (Preska 103) to do this.

 You decide how often you'd like to meet with your advisor.
 Generally, it's recommend that you meet with your advisor at least once per semester to discuss registration.
 However, advising centers and faculty tend to be incredibly busy the few weeks prior to registration - so you may want to meet sooner than this.

 Please remember - your advisor can provide valuable information at all times of the semester, and can help you navigate your experience at Minnesota State Mankato.
-Plan to contact your advisor at any time that you have academic-related questions/concerns - but also feel free to contact your advisor for other more general information about services available on campus.
+Contact your advisor at any time that you have academic-related questions/concerns - but also feel free to contact your advisor for other more general information about services available on campus.
 You may find that you benefit from an advisor's guidance early on in your college career (when you're still getting familiar with campus), all the way through your senior year (when you're starting to think about entering the job market, looking at graduate schools, etc.).